KQM-git/TCL/evidence/mechanics/equipment/weapons.md

 **Significance:** Equipping support characters with Lion's Roar/Dragon's Bane/Rainslasher that deal damage even when off screen is a viable choice to increase damage output.
 For example, XingQiu in an electro \(Keqing\) or pyro \(Diluc\) focused team.

-### Weapons with Bane of ...
-Passive Applies for Amplifying Reactions, but not Transformative Ones
+### Weapons with Bane Passive Applies to Amplifying Reactions, but not Transformative Ones

 **By:** Lix-\#3417
 **Added:** 12/7/2020